jorisvink/sanctum/docs/cathedral.md

 messages include timestamps which are checked after the integrity of the packets are validated.

-Packets are valid for 10 seconds.
+Clocks are allowed to be out of sync within a period of 20 seconds, from -10 seconds to +10 seconds.

 ## Flocks